Welcome to George Fischer Middle School

 • Send us Compliments or Complaints

 If you like something a CCSD staff member has done, tell us at compliments@carmelschools.org.
 Likewise, if there is an area you think needs improvement, send an email to complaints@carmelschools.org.
-Both email addresses will go directly to School Superintendent Dr. Erin Meehan-Fairben and to the Board of Education President Melissa Orser.
+Both email addresses will go directly to the superintendent of schools and to the president of the Board of Education.

 Carmel Central School District